 The journey into a diamond

 Prior to this achievement, teleportation experiments included attempting Part 2019 by Japanese researchers to send information into the lattices of a diamond.
-The team used a nitrogen nano magnet to transfer the polarization state of a photon to a carbon atom, effectively teleporting it.
+The team used a nitrogen nanomagnet to transfer the polarization state of a photon to a carbon atom, effectively teleporting it.

 A leap into the sky

-In another long-distance venture, in 2017, Chinese scientists were able to teleport photons to a satellite over 500 km high.
+In another long-distance undertaking, in 2017, Chinese scientists were able to teleport photons to a satellite over 500 km high.
 To do this, they created a pair of photons on Earth, then transmitted one of the entangled-coupled photons to the satellite.
 To make sure they were still connected, the researchers measured both photons.
-In several million attempts, positive results were obtained in911 cases.
+In several million attempts, positive results were obtained in911 almost.
 If we were to teleport humans we would certainly want a higher success rate.

 How difficult would it be to teleport humans?